Last updated on August 11th, 2021 at 01:24 pm

 Starting point: Medellín

-This is a private tour that must be booked at least 2 days in advance:
+You must book this private tour at least 2 days in advance:

 - The Cathedral